SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Editors/Table_editor.md

 In the *PID* column, you can click the *Edit* icon to modify all properties of the column parameter in question.

 In the *Foreign Key* column, you can select another table to which you want a particular table column to be linked.
-The table you select will be specified in the “foreignKey=” option of the \<ColumnOption> tag in question.
+The table you select will be specified in the "foreignKey=" option of the \<ColumnOption> tag in question.

 The *Extra Options* column displays options that do not have a dedicated UI component in the table editor.
 When unknown options are defined, a warning will now be generated.
 In the protocol XML file, the options will be sorted as follows: save, foreignKey, indexColumn, header, histogram, heatmap, and then all other options.
 Note that these options must be separated by semicolons, and that the first character in each of these *Extra Options* boxes must be a semicolon.